natcap/invest.users-guide/source/roadmap.rst

 Future features
 ^^^^^^^^^^^^^^^
-In subsequent releases of InVEST, the generic fisheries model will be extended to incorporate impacts of biogenic habitat on the survival and fecundity of different life- stages of target species.
 Future versions of InVEST will also facilitate the use of more complex food-web models (e.g., Ecopath with Ecosim and Atlantis).
 The InVEST interface will wrap around these more complex models so that parameters can be compared to outputs from other service models such as aquaculture, wave energy, and coastal protection.

 Recreational fishing sub-model